aleluff/uktools/README.md

 ```
 It will store config, so if you want to update kernel with same settings, just run ./ukupgrade

-The upgrade will perfom at 3pm if you enable daily upgrade
+The upgrade will perfom every 5 hours if you enable daily upgrade

 ### In order to call script as bash commannd